digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ``#<package-name>:<module-name>:<template-name>``.
-This format is only a Ledger API concept and is meant to suggest to the Ledger API to perform a dynamic runtime resolution of packages in the Daml engine when generating the Daml transaction after command interpretation.
+This format is only a Ledger API concept and is meant to suggest to the Ledger API to perform a dynamic runtime resolution of packages in the Daml engine when generating the Daml transaction before command interpretation.
 This dynamic resolution is based on the existing upgradable (LF >= 1.16) package-ids pertaining to a specific ``package-name`` and is possible on the write path (command submission) and read path (Ledger API queries) as